ekwan/quiver/README.md

 for KIEs.
 The formula for the raw KIE is (imaginary_frequency<sub>light</sub> / imaginary_frequency<sub>heavy</sub> x ( *f*(gs,heavy/gs,light) / *f*(ts,heavy/gs,light) ).
 The imaginary frequency is just defined as the lowest (actual non-translational/non-vibrational) vibrational frequency.
-The first term drops out for an EIE, so the analysis script would have to be modified to do that.
+The analysis program just uses the imaginary frequency with the largest magnitude for this ratio.
 QUIVER ignores any negative frequencies, so large structures that have small unconverged imgainary frequencies from numerical imprecision should work.
+If there are no negative frequencies, the analysis script will automatically perform an EIE calculation.
+Note that the tunnelling corrections are not applicable in that case.

   *f* is a reduced isotopic partition function, which is marked as "(S2/S1)F" in the QUIVER output.  gs and ts refer to the ground and transition states, respectively.